 Inverter generators still burn fuel to produce electricity.
 And that combustion still produces noxious waste products like carbon monoxide and carbon dioxide.
 For that reason, there are some definite safety tips you should be aware of when it comes to inverter generators:

-• Start it Up Safely
+• Start It Up Safely

 Every generator has its own particular set of startup steps.
 Some require you to unplug everything from the generator.
 Whatever they are, follow them.
-They aren’t there because the manufacturer felt like being funny.
-The startup procedures are in place to protect you and your equipment.

 • Turn Things on in Turn

 After your generator has started, don’t turn on everything you’ve plugged in at once.
-Some items will have a startup wattage associated with them and you don’t want to stack those on top of each other.
+Some inverter generators will have a startup wattage associated with them and you don’t want to stack those on top of each other.
 If you do, you might end up blowing the inverter generator’s circuit breaker.
 Turn the items on one at a time and let them power up if they need to before moving on to the next item.

-• Operate Generators Outdoors or in Well-Ventilated Areas
+• Operate Outdoors or in Well-Ventilated Areas

 Generators are unique in that they have hazards associated with them for both fuel and electricity.